-11.4 We make a record of a concern, suspicion or allegation at the time of or as soon as possible after the event.
+11.5 We make a record of a concern, suspicion or allegation at the time of or as soon as possible after the event.
 Any member of staff receiving a disclosure of abuse from a child or young person, or noticing signs or symptoms of possible abuse in a child or young person, will make a written record within the hour recording the disclosure using the child’s own words, what was said or seen and the location both of the abuse and the disclosure.
 Dates and times of events should be recorded as accurately as possible, together with a note of when the record was made.

-11.5 A record is made of any visible marks or injuries to a child that give cause for concern, this will also be completed on a body map.
+11.6A record is made of any visible marks or injuries to a child that give cause for concern, this will also be completed on a body map.
 The child should not be examined intimately, or pictures taken of any injuries/marks (unless requested by statutory services).

-11.6 All records will be signed and dated clearly with the name of the signatory clearly printed.
+11.7 All records will be signed and dated clearly with the name of the signatory clearly printed.